Skip to content

 UpValue

 The NI is a VFSM derived from the DAT VFSM.
-Its behavior is the same as of the DAT VFSM.
-Its purpose is to communicate with a real existing device as its master (see also Figure 10 and its description).
-There are following properties defined:
+Its behavior is the same as the DAT VFSM.
+Its purpose is to communicate with a real existing device as its master (see also Figure 10 in Appendix A and its description).
+There are the following properties defined:

 Format